• Skip to primary navigation

 (Laughter)

-AG: Now this is his next idea.
-He the experimenter to do this, to try putting it onto the other location.
+AG: this is his next idea.
+He told the experimenter do this, to try putting it out onto the other location.
 Not working either.

 Boy: Oh, because light goes only to here, not here.
 Oh, the bottom of this box has electricity here, but this doesn’t have electricity.